KyleGrieger/Meta-REST-API/README.md

 		"route" : "/pokemon/type/{type}""
 		"query" : "select * from pokemon where type = {type}" }

-You should get a response back
+You should get a response:

 "Successfully added route!"